guidanoli/ew3/README.md

 ./deploy.sh --fork-url http://127.0.0.1:8545/
 ```

-This command will create a `contracts/deployments/CoprocessorCompleter` file, which will contain the address of the newly-deployed `CoprocessorCompleter` contract.
+This command will create `contracts/deployments/<ContractName>` files for each deployed contract, contain their respective addresses.